-- acquisition of shares or equity interests, any interest thereto, convertible debt securities or securities that grant the acquirer control of, or a substantial influence over, the issuer; and
+- acquisition of shares or equity interests, any interest thereto and convertible debt securities or securities that grant the acquirer control of, or a substantial influence over, the issuer; and

 - any other agreement or act through which assets of a company are transferred to a person or economic group, or which gives decision-making control over the ordinary or extraordinary management decisions of a company.

 Those economic concentrations require approval if the aggregate volume of business of the companies involved in the transaction exceeds 100 million adjustable units in Argentina.
-Please note that all the amounts set out by the Antitrust Law will now be fixed in adjustable units, which will be adjusted on an annual basis.
-The current value is 55.29 Argentine pesos according to Resolution No. 151/2021 issued by the Secretary of Domestic Trade on 22 February 2021.
-The volume of business is defined as the combined gross sales of products or services of the target and the buyer during the preceding fiscal year arising from their ordinary businesses, net of discount sales, value added tax and other taxes directly related to the volume of business.
+Note that all the amounts stipulated by the Antitrust Law will now be in adjustable units and subject to review on an annual basis.
+The current value was set at 83.45 Argentine pesos in Resolution No. 35/2022 issued by the Domestic Trade Secretary on 2 February 2022.

-At the time of writing, the post-closing notification is applicable, according to which the mandatory notice must be delivered prior to or within seven calendar days after the closing of the transaction or the publication of any cash tender or exchange offer.
+At the time of writing, post-closing notification is mandatory, whereby notice must be delivered prior to or within seven calendar days of the closing of the transaction or the publication of any cash tender or exchange offer.

 If a decision is not issued within 45 business days of the filing of an application and relevant documents, the transaction shall be considered tacitly approved.
-However, it should be noted that the current average review time frame is of nine to 12 months, even in non-material transactions, due to a stop-the-clock interpretation by the Antitrust Commission, which considers that the first request for information stops the 45-business-day term until it has obtained all necessary answers for the issuance of its decision.
-Under the Antitrust Law, there is a summary proceeding foreseen for certain concentrations (fast-track), for which the review time frame for approval is approximately three months.
+However, the current average review time frame is between nine and 12 months, even in non-material transactions, because of a stop-the-clock interpretation by the Antitrust Commission.
+The Commission considers that the first request for information stops the 45-business-day term until it has obtained all answers necessary for the issuance of its decision.
+The Antitrust Law, provides for a summary proceeding (fast-track) for certain concentrations, for which the review time frame for approval is approximately three months.